Money in the Bank (2016): Preliminary matches

-The actual pay-per-view opened with The New Day (Big E and Kofi Kingston) (with Xavier Woods) defending the Tag Team Championship against Luke Gallows and Karl Anderson, Enzo and Cass, and The Vaudevillains (Aiden English and Simon Gotch) in a Fatal 4-Way Tag Team match.
+The actual pay-per-view opened with The New Day (Big E and Kofi Kingston) (with Xavier Woods) defending the WWE Tag Team Championship against Luke Gallows and Karl Anderson, Enzo and Cass, and The Vaudevillains (Aiden English and Simon Gotch) in a fatal four-way tag team match.
 The match ended with Big E and Kingston executing the Midnight Hour on Anderson and pinned English to retain the titles.

 Next, Baron Corbin faced Dolph Ziggler.
 In the end, Corbin executed the End of Days on Ziggler for the win.

-After that, Women's Champion Charlotte and Dana Brooke faced Natalya and Becky Lynch.
+After that, WWE Women's Champion Charlotte and Dana Brooke faced Natalya and Becky Lynch.
 The end came when Charlotte executed a Natural Selection on Natalya to win the match.
 After the match, Lynch tried to console Natalya, who responded by attacking Lynch, thus turning heel.

 In the fourth match, Apollo Crews fought Sheamus.
 In the end, Sheamus executed White Noise off the top rope for a near-fall.
 Crews pinned Sheamus with a Crucifix pin for the win.

 In the fifth match, AJ Styles faced John Cena.
 During the match, Cena performed an Attitude Adjustment on Styles for a nearfall.
 Styles performed a Styles Clash on Cena for a nearfall.
 Styles applied the Calf Crusher on Cena and Cena applied the STF on Styles, however, neither man submitted.
 In the end, as Cena was about to execute a second Attitude Adjustment on Styles, Cena accidentally incapacitated the referee.
 Styles' teammates, Karl Anderson and Luke Gallows, interfered, executed a Magic Killer on Cena and placed Styles on top of him.
 The referee, who had not witnessed anything, recovered and counted the pinfall, thus Styles won the match.

 Next was the Money in the Bank ladder match involving Dean Ambrose, Alberto Del Rio, Cesaro, Chris Jericho, Kevin Owens, and Sami Zayn.
 The ending saw Ambrose pull Owens into a ladder, knocking Owens onto a ladder bridged between another ladder and the ring corner, and unhooked the briefcase to win the match and the contract for a WWE World Heavyweight Championship title match.

-In the seventh match, Rusev (with Lana) defended his United States Championship against Titus O'Neil.
+In the seventh match, Rusev (with Lana) defended the United States Championship against Titus O'Neil.
 Rusev forced O'Neil to submit to the Accolade to retain the title.